Guided Fishing Trips on the Snake River

 Sample Day Itinerary

 Sample Day: Coffee and tea are ready early each morning.
 Hearty cooked breakfast.
 You’ll usually be on the water by 10:00 a.m.
 During the day, you can stop to visit abandoned 100-year-old homesteads and pictograph sites or take some time off to hike and swim.
 Mid-day, a shore lunch is served along the river.
-You'll usually arrive at camp around 4:30 p.m.
-The tents are set up.
+When you arrive at camp, usually around 4:30 p.m., the tents will already be set up.
 You'll find your bag and select a tent for the evening.
-Appetizers before dinner.
+Enjoy appetizers before dinner.

 Tent Camping on the Snake River